 If you’re looking to reduce the abstraction gap and foster a more intimate way of connecting with your customers, here are three ways to ensure you prevent drowning in the sea of sameness.

-1. Visit your customers in person as often as you can
+1. Visit your customers in person as often as you can (if you can)

-In late 2014 while at Salesforce, I took on the leadership responsibility of fifty bright, enthusiastic sales reps.
+Back at Salesforce, I took on the leadership responsibility of fifty bright, enthusiastic sales reps.
 To kick things off, I met with each rep to better acquaint myself with them and our region.
 One of the questions I asked each of them was, “If you could go back in time and give your day-one self one piece of advice, what would it be?”
 Hands down the most common answer was, “I wish I had gone into my territory to meet my customers in person sooner!”

 Regardless of how charismatic your phone personality is, something magical happens when we meet people in person.
 With the virtual layer of abstraction and distance removed, your customers cease to be fields in your CRM and become human beings you can more deeply understand and build relationships with.
 In contrast to phone or email conversations, when you meet customers in person they are more likely to share strategic and personal insights about their business and potential motivations for investing in your solution.
 Not to mention, feeling a sense of personal accountability to call you back!